Kasmanian/MineSwept/README.md

 # MineSwept
 Base repository for MineSwept games, including MineSwept: Caves and MineSwept: Classic.

-<h1>How to use the app
+<h1>How to use the app</h1>

-•    First in order to use the app, you have to create an account through the sign in button or if you have an account already simply login.
+<div>•    First in order to use the app, you have to create an account through the sign in button or if you have an account already simply login.

 •    In order to delete an account you  have to put in your name and password and click the delete button